Abraham Cabrera

-Abraham Cabrera Scapin (born 20 February 1991) is a Bolivian footballer who plays as a left back for Nacional Potosí.
+Abraham Cabrera Scapin (born 20 February 1991) is a Bolivian footballer who plays as a left back for GV San José.

 International career

 Cabrera made his debut for Bolivia in an August 2013 friendly match against Venezuela and has, as of 1 June 2016, earned 3 caps, scoring no goals.
 He represented his country in 2 FIFA World Cup qualification matches.